ninbura/windows/readme.md

 - intel chipset drivers (intel cpus only)
   - there may be multiple "chipset" style drivers
   - look for drivers titled as so
-    - intel serial i/o
-    - intel management engine
-    - intel me
+    - Intel Serial I/O
+    - Intel Management Engine
-    - intel mei
+    - Intel INF
-    - intel inf
+    - Intel HID
-    - intel hid
+    - etc
   - you should see one or many of the aformentioned intel chipset drivers
 - communication drivers
   - If LAN, Wifi, or Bluetooth drivers are listed as Intel, I would suggest using the links below in-favor of the drivers on the Motherboard support page.
 They are more up to date.